schlosrat/FlightPlan/README.md

 * Circularize at Pe
 * New Pe (user specified value) - planned for next Ap
 * New Ap (user specified value) - planned for next Pe
-* New Inclination (for user specified value) - if e < 0: Planned for cheapest AN/DN, otherwise planned for ASAP
+* New Inclination (user specified value) - if e < 0: Planned for cheapest AN/DN, otherwise planned for ASAP
 ### Maneuvers Relative to the Selected Target (only available if a target is selected)
 * Match planes with Target at AN
 * Match Planes with Target at DN